-There is no Law that says you have to sign an Exclusive Buyer Agency Agreement before an agent can help you with real estate.
+There is no Law that says you have to sign an Exclusive Buyer Agency Agreement before an agent can help you with buying a home.
 A Non-Exclusive Agency Agreement works and does not force unwarranted obligations on you.

 Welcome to Shore Realty's premier site for all things real estate on the Outer Banks.
-On this site you can search all of the real estate for sale in the Outer Banks beaches.
-You can narrow down your beach house search to the individual towns and villages from Corolla and Duck to Southern Shores and Kitty Hawk including Nags Head and Kill Devil Hills plus Colington, the town of Manteo and all the villages on Hatteras Island.
+On this site you can search all of the real estate, land, condos and homes for sale on the Outer Banks beaches.
+You can narrow down your beach house search to the individual towns and villages across the OBX from Corolla and Duck to Southern Shores and Kitty Hawk including Nags Head and Kill Devil Hills plus Colington, the town of Manteo and all the villages on Hatteras Island.
 If it is for sale, you can find it here, regardless of whether you are looking for a palace like mansion, a simple beach cottage, an investment home, a retirement home or a home to live in.

 Has the OBX Real Estate Market Reached the Bottom?

 Probably!!!
 The only way to really know for sure if the real estate market has bottomed out is through hind sight.
 When we see prices start to go back up we will know for sure where the bottom was.
 It does look like we are at, or near, the bottom of the market right now.
 Looking at the market broken down into the many different geographical area,s we see some of the micro markets on the OBX already starting to increase in value.
 Not much increase, but the downward spiral is ending.